nicholaswmin/editable-list/README.md

 </dom-repeat>
 ```

-The `dom-repeat` is then re-appended in the element's Light DOM, thus allowing
+The completed `dom-repeat` structure is then appended in the element's Light DOM,
+thus allowing
 direct styling and method binding from within the element that actually contains
 the `editable-list`.